junjun7613/EDH_Ctagged_Inscriptions/README.md

 As modifications are all processed automatically using Python, there must be some small problems in the files (and maybe huge ones too).

 ## What the advantage?
+As each character in the texts is now marked with \<c\> and given xml:id, we can now refer